Five members appear in the Supreme Court in an appeal arising out of a Troubles-related inquest - Jun 2025

 Selected Cases

-- Ledsham v NHS Foundation Trust (2020): Defended against claim alleging failures to appropriately investigate and diagnose TB.
+- Ledsham v NHS Foundation Trust (2020): Successfully defended a claim alleging failures to appropriately investigate and diagnose TB.

-- MXW v 2 NHS Foundation Trusts (2020): Birth injury claim.
-For the Claimant.
+- MXW v 2 NHS Foundation Trusts (2020): Obtained settlement of damages for birth injury claim following delayed diagnosis of Twin-to-twin transfusion syndrome.
+Junior Counsel for the Claimant.

-- ARB v IVF Hammersmith Ltd & R [2018] EWCA Civ 2803: Supreme Court refused to grant appeal for claim of wrongful conception.
+- ARB v IVF Hammersmith Ltd & R [2018] EWCA Civ 2803: Successfully defended a claim for wronglful conception.
+Supreme Court refused to grant permission to appeal.

 Suzanne has significant experience with inquests and appears regularly in the Coroner’s Court.
-She is instructed by families as well as institutions (particularly healthcare institutions and prisons) and healthcare professionals.
-She has considerable experience of Article 2 inquests and jury inquests.
+She is instructed by families as well as institutions and healthcare professionals.
+She has considerable experience of Article 2 inquests and jury inquests involving prisons, healthcare service and the police.

 Selected Cases